xyz1991/Notes_and_Interview_questions/Interviews_Nemo_IT.md

 #3rd Interview
 Sabre architecture?
+UDFs in Spark and Hive?
-How to Upload Coustom SerDes in Hive?
+Changing File permission in Hive?